spatiallysaying/raster2ML/README.md

 ## Output

-The result is an 8-bit PNG file where each distinct class from the shapefile is represented by a different color.
+The result is an 8-bit PNG file where a different color represents each distinct class from the shapefile.

 ## Usage